May 2, 2008

 Did you know… that polymer clay knives are often referred to as tissue blades?
 This is because many of the blades sold in craft stores for polymer clay, actually come from medical supply companies.
 Yes… doctors use them too for surgical procedures.
 If nothing else, this little piece of polymer clay trivia should remind you to be careful when using any kind of sharp cutting tool.

-"Keep Your Blade Sharp" Video Description: The full version of this tutorial is posted in my VIP backstage members area.
-In it I demonstrate how to use a knife steel to sharpen polymer clay tissue blades.
+The full version of the “Keep Your Blade Sharp” preview video shown above, is part of a free bonus package that I give away as a special promotion with the purchase of my Polymer Clay Bead Making Fundamentals Course.
+In this video I demonstrate how to use a knife steel to sharpen polymer clay tissue blades.
 I also show what can happen when you try to slice canes with a dull tool.
-Let's just say, it isn't pretty!
+Let’s just say, it isn’t pretty!

 Using a knife steel takes a bit of practice.
 But once you get the hang of it, you'll get a lot more life out of your polymer clay tissue blades (and fewer smudged cane slices).